Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS, Ellen M. Martin

 Brush up on the basics

 While some of you may already have some background knowledge about Sjogren’s syndrome, let’s take a moment to review the basics.
-The following resources provide a comprehensive overview of Sjogren’s syndrome:
+Namely, the following resources provide a comprehensive overview of Sjogren’s syndrome:

 - Read about symptoms, diagnosis, treatment options, and more.